“Find something that you really care about—

 Engaged, and thriving lives and careers.
 Fulfilling relationships.
 Happy families.
-They want to write books, make art, create films.
-Some want to transition from an existing job to a more suitable one.
-Some want help finding a job, or starting a career.
-Others long to create profitable small, medium-sized, and home-based businesses.
+Write books, make art, create films.
+Transition from a job to a more suitable one.
+Find a job, start a career.
+Create thriving small, medium-sized, and home-based businesses.
 Or improve an existing one.

 SIMPLICITY vs. SUCCESS?

-Simplicity and success can, at first, seem to be competing goals or values.
+Simplicity and success can seem to be competing goals or values.

 Clients tell me they oscillate back and forth between them, rather than consistently move forward toward one or the other.
 Or both